 More than a song of the moment, “Hosanna!” was the heart-cry of a nation in bondage.

-Other potential “Messiahs” had arisen only to be captured by Rome and proved to be powerless.
+Other potential “Messiahs” had arisen only to be captured by Rome and proven to be powerless.
 The religious leaders had a stake in the status quo; trouble with Rome was trouble for them.
 With the exception of a devout priest here and there, they had no interest in Messiah.
 They had heard about Jesus and were ready for Him.

 The people had heard about Him, too.
 Many had relatives from the north who were in the miraculously fed multitudes, or were family members who had been healed or delivered at Jesus’ hand or spoken word.
 Now the miracle man had come to the city.
 There was reason to hope, reason to take up the ancient hopeful shouts for Messiah—“Hosanna!”